Chapmana237/IGME-235/235-project-1-content.md

 The player is a trader of an abstract, fictional investment item called a *Stonk*, named for the popular "Stonks" meme.
 To define a *Stonk* would defeat the purpose of the joke, which is that they are abstract, meaningless, and operate on rules which are a gross oversimplification/perversion of actual stock trading.

 ## Aesthetics
-..* Graphics - Simple and abstract.
+* **Graphics** - Simple and abstract.
 The only graphics are the graph, the red line that progresses across it, and clickable buttons with accompanying text.
-..* Sound - The main theme song from popular game show *The Price is Right* plays in the background (but it is toggleable through a button).
+* **Sound** - The main theme song from popular game show *The Price is Right* plays in the background (but it is toggleable through a button).
 Some actions in the game are accompanied by jaring, annoying sound effects, like a "ka-ching" noise whenever they click the "Sell" button.

 ## Gameplay